 USDA Foods helps schools to meet the fruit and vegetable requirements by offering a wide variety of fruit and vegetable options in various forms such as fresh, frozen, canned, and dried.
 USDA Foods offers more than 100 different fruit and vegetable products, including choices from each vegetable subgroup.
 USDA Foods offers only low-sodium or no salt added canned and frozen vegetables and unsweetened or extra light canned and frozen fruit.
-USDA recently added a variety of new options such as frozen broccoli, chopped spinach, dried cranberries, and diced mushrooms and pinto beans for processing.
 USDA continues to explore other fruit and vegetable options to help schools continue to meet the meal pattern requirements.
 Additionally, schools can use their USDA Foods planned assistance level to request fresh fruits and vegetables through the Department of Defense Fresh Fruit and Vegetable program.